 After an extraordinary absolute decline in our taxable property value in FY11, the tax base fell again in FY12, from \$5.61 billion to \$5.41 billion, a decline of \$200 million or 3.6%.
 The base continued to drop in FY13 for the third straight year, this time by 3.7% to \$5.17 billion.
 In FY14, the City had a slight uptick of 0.2% in taxable property value.
 FY15 saw the first significant growth in property value of 9.07%.
-FY16 through FY19 continued with steady growth.
-FY19 value was 4.47% greater than FY18 value.
-The FY20 value provided by the Alachua County Property Appraiser's office is 4.09% greater than the FY19 value and the FY20 budgeted value is 1.82% less than the FY19 value.
+FY16 through FY20 continued with steady growth.
+The FY20 value provided by the Alachua County Property Appraiser's office is 4.09% greater than the FY19 value, and the FY20 budgeted value is 1.82% less than the FY19 value.
 This inflationary factor used for FY20 value was based on information published from the state of Florida's ad valorem estimating conference.
 Taxable value increase of 6.57% for FY21 is primarily composed of appreciation in value of existing properties, with \$81 million in new construction and \$392 million in valuation growth.

-The increase in property tax revenue in FY18 included \$1.4 million from the adopted increase in the millage rate from 4.5079 to 4.7474, \$1.8 million due to the increase in total taxable property values and \$0.6 million generated by new construction.
 The increase in property tax revenue in FY20 includes \$3.7 million from the adopted increase in the millage rate from 4.7474 to 5.2974.
 FY21 proposed millage rate will remain at 5.2974, and a \$1.6 million increase due to the increase in total taxable property values.